Reading time: 4 minutes

 It’s generally assumed that members who contribute to default funds chosen by their employers are more likely to be disengaged members.
 At the same time, they tend to have low balances.
 With the median MySuper account balance just $25,000 it’s crucial that members savings are managed well and their best interests are served.

-For more information see What is MySuper, and which super funds are MySuper funds?
+For more information see What is MySuper, and which super funds have MySuper products?

 Key insights from the heatmap